zuriscript/signalstory/README.md

 ## Sample Application

-To set up and run the sample app, follow the steps below:
+To set up and run the sample app locally, follow the steps below:

 1. Clone the repository: Clone the repository containing the signalstory library and the sample app.